Property sales don't always happen instantly and there may be a delay with the funds. This is when a bridging loan can help with your finances.

-Bridging finance (e.g. a bridge loan), is a type of finance that typically helps businesses and investors manage the cash flow gap that can occur between the purchase of one asset and the sale of another.
-With the ability to be organised within 2-3 days, bridging finance is also useful for business purposes such as: buying business equipment, unexpected business costs or for expanding and acquiring new business; and for personal use to buy shares, pay bills and most predominantly invest in or build property.
+Bridging finance (e.g. a bridge loan), is a type of finance that can help businesses and investors manage the cash flow gap that can occur between the purchase of one asset and the sale of another.
+With the ability to be organised within 2-3 days, bridging finance can also be useful for business purposes such as: buying business equipment, unexpected business costs or for expanding and acquiring new business; and for personal use to buy shares, pay bills and most predominantly invest in or build property.

-A bridging loan is most useful to help manage the fees and charges associated with purchasing and selling property and normally lenders will agree on terms no longer than 12 months.
+A bridging loan can be useful to help manage the fees and charges associated with purchasing and selling property and normally lenders will agree on terms no longer than 12 months.

 What are the different types of bridging loans?